CSC1-6806-V1-GROUP-6/Reinforcement-Learning-Based-Prefetching-Using-Access-Frequency-Weighting/README.md

    ```
 4. Open the `rollup.csv` file in your preferred data analysis tool (such as Python Pandas, Excel, or Numbers) to explore and interpret the results.

+## HDL Implementation
+Although our work primarily focused on simulation and performance evaluation, we kept hardware implementation in mind throughout.
+The enhancement we proposed—adding Access Frequency Weighting (AFW) to the Pythia prefetcher—requires only a tiny amount of additional hardware (about 0.04 KB per core).
+This was achieved using a simple counter vector built into Pythia's existing structures.
+The overall storage overhead remains very low at 25.5 KB per core, and synthesis results show the design would add just 1.03% area overhead on a desktop-class processor.
+This makes it a practical option for real-world hardware deployment with minimal changes to the original architecture.

+## Code Walkthrough
+The enhanced version of Pythia integrates Access Frequency Weighting (AFW) into its reinforcement learning-based prefetcher.
+Here's a quick overview of the key component:
+inc/feature_knowledge.h & src/feature_knowledge.cc
+- These files are responsible for defining and processing program features that the reinforcement learning engine uses to make prefetching decisions.
+As
+  part of our Access Frequency Weighting (AFW) enhancement, we modified these files to help track how often specific memory offsets are accessed.
+- We introduced a mechanism that monitors access patterns and integrates frequency data as part of the reward calculation during training.
+This allows the
+  prefetcher to prioritize memory addresses that are accessed more frequently, improving learning efficiency and reducing unnecessary prefetches.
+- If you're looking to extend AFW or add new features, this is the place to do it.
+Start by updating the FeatureType enum in feature_knowledge.h, then
+  implement the logic to extract or compute your new feature in feature_knowledge.cc.